-- Selective Placement Program Coordinators (SPPC) help agencies recruit, hire, and accommodate people with disabilities. - If you are a person with a disability and interested in a job opportunity, contact the agency SPPC using http://bit.ly/SPPC-directory.
+- Selective Placement Program Coordinators (SPPC) help agencies recruit, hire, and accommodate people with disabilities. - If you are a person with a disability and interested in a job opportunity, contact the agency using the SPPC Directory.

 What Are My Next Steps?